ajs476/MakeChange/README.md

 ### Prerequisites

 This is a Java project so you will need to be able to execute Java files on your machine in order to successfully run MakeChange.
-As stated before I used Eclipse to create, develop, and test this project so I reccomend importing this project direcly into Eclipse.
+As stated before I used Eclipse to create, develop, and test this project so I recommend importing this project direcly into Eclipse.

 ```
 Get Eclipse from: https://www.eclipse.org/downloads/